citp/privacy-policy-historical/c/cr/cru/crucial.com.md

 Crucial's site contains links to other sites.
 Crucial is not responsible for the privacy practices or the content of such Web sites.

 **Choice/opt-out**
 Our site provides you with the opportunity to opt-out of receiving communications from us at any point where we request information.
-To change or cancel your Crucial newsletter subscriptions, visit our [newsletter subscription](https://web.archive.org/company/newslettersignup.asp) page.
-Un-selecting the boxes and clicking "Select" on this page will remove you from our e-mailing list.
+To change or cancel your Crucial newsletter subscriptions, visit our [newsletter subscription](https://web.archive.org/us/mysite/newslettersignup.aspx) page.
 If you have any problems canceling your e-mail subscriptions, please contact us at 800-336-8915 (US and Canada only) or 208-363-5790.
 Or you can send an e-mail to [crucial.service@micron.com](mailto:crucial.service@micron.com).

 **Correct/update**
 If you want to change or modify information you have previously provided to us, simply log in to your password-protected account.
 Once you are logged in, you will see links that will allow you to update your address book, e-mail subscriptions, password, and customer profile.
 (This list may change over time as our Web site is updated.)
 If you do not have a password-protected account with Crucial, you can modify your e-mail subscriptions on our e-mail subscription page.